RocketChat/docs-old/guides/app-guides/omnichannel-apps/facebook-app/facebook-app-configuration/facebook-app-authentication.md

 ---
 description: >-
-  Authorise Omni-Gateway to send and receive Facebook messages on behalf your account.
+  Authorize Omni-Gateway to send and receive Facebook messages on behalf your account.
 ---